-After another restful night, I was excited for our day out; a trip to Cape Coast.
+After another restful night, I was excited for our day out and next adventure; a trip to Cape Coast and Kakum National Park.
 Ghana was the main port used to process slaves from all over Africa, before they were sent to the Americas for a lifetime of slavery.
 It is a harrowing history, that I feel we skirt over too much in our European history lessons, instead choosing to focus on the World Wars, not on the horrific hundred year’s of fundamentally stealing human beings for profit and economical gain.

 We set off on time, which naturally means an hour late.
 This is Africa time!
 I take my iPod so we can share some music on the long car journey.
 There are 20 songs on a loop in the car.
 We have pretty much learned all the words.
 Music is a great way to bond and respect another person’s culture and sing along with the windows down, the sun shining and the summer feeling.
 It was a good moment.

 We drive for an hour, through towns, villages and open jungle.
 It’s beautiful.
 A cool breeze flowed through the car as we zip down roads, some good, mostly dusty, some very very bad.
 We go past busy markets, laughable religious signs for mobile phone shops; with a crucifix at the centre of the picture and mobile phones dotted around, with ‘Jesus Loves you.
 Mobile Phones Sold Here’.
 The most religious country in the world, and yet the religion here seems to be ‘Postcard religion’, ‘One line quote religion’, not much depth, just a feeling of repeating something they were told, and accepting it fully.
 It doesn’t seem to fit, but used as a way of selling everyday products.
 On the flip side, it has kept communities together and a central hub to all village life.
 It just feels so out of place here.

 Ladies carry everything on their heads, while carrying infants, whose tiny feet you can often see poking out, with busy hands, and a straight back.
 They were even carrying sewing machines!